Mould base for plastic injection moulding.

 - planarity 0,005mm over 100 mm length

-Plates sides (typically grinded), can be upon request left machined and prepared with a 25 mm height reference groove all along the perimeter to be used for alignment and centering (feature available starting from series 396 up).
+Plates sides (typically grinded), can be upon request left machined and prepared with a 25 mm height reference groove all along the perimeter to be used for alignment (feature available from series 396 up).